- Can I use an LED on a dimming switch/circuit?

 - How does a product earn the ENERGY STAR?

-- Is it important to buy an ENERGY STAR qualified CFL?
+- Is it important to buy an ENERGY STAR qualified LED?

 - I want to replace my 60-watt incandescent light bulb.
-How do I select the best CFL?
+How do I select the best LED?

-- What are compact fluorescent light bulbs and why should I use them?
+- What are LED bulbs and why should I use them?

-Can I use a CFL on a dimming switch/circuit?
+Can I use an LED on a dimming switch/circuit?

-Can CFLs be used in recessed cans, outdoor lights or track lighting?
+Can LEDs be used in recessed cans, outdoor lights or track lighting?

 Yes!
-Always read the packaging of the CFL to be sure of its proper application, but there are a wide variety of ENERGY STAR qualified CFLs that are designed for use in most fixtures in your home or business.
+Always read the packaging of the LED to be sure of its proper application, but there are a wide variety of ENERGY STAR certified LEDs that are designed for use in most fixtures in your home or business.

 Product types include: